Samarinda Morning Market

 The Samarinda Morning Market (Pasar Pagi Samarinda) is the oldest traditional market in Samarinda, East Kalimantan, Indonesia.
-Located at the village of Pasar Pagi (named after the market) in Samarinda Kota, the Morning Market has been existed since 1940s as the only market in Samarinda.
+Located at the village of Pasar Pagi (named after the market) in Samarinda Kota, the Morning Market had been existed since 1940s as the only market in Samarinda.
 Considering its old age, the market was demolished in 2024 to make room for a new building.

 History

 Back when Samarinda was established as the capital of East Kutai district (kewedanaan, not to be confused with the regency) in 1946, the Morning Market was the only market in the city.
 The building was originally constructed using woods and made with partitions.
 Following the construction of Pinang Babaris shopping complex in 1971, Segiri Market in 1978, and other markets under presidential instruction, the Morning Market began to grow significantly.
 Along with its development, this market's infrastructure increasingly became inadequate.